danneu/guild/README.md

 A forum running in production.

+**Disclaimer:** The majority of the code was written when I was new to Koa and SQL.

 ## Setup and Install

 The Guild is a Node.js app that talks to a Postgres database.

-- Install the latest stable version of Node (v5.4.x).
+- Install the latest stable version of Node (v6.x).

 - The Guild depends on the `plv8` Postgres extension.